jhloke-24/CPO-Price-Prediction/README.md

 **(2)** The model's goodness-of-fit and predictive power are evaluated based on Root Mean Square Error (RSME).
 This model serve as a preliminary model, future work to enhance the model performance by (1) Hyper-parameter tuning.
 (2) Ingestion of daily data.

-**(3)** Production will take place in Google Colab, which will create an API to grab the data source from Git Hub repositories and ultimately output the prediction result in Google Colab server.
+**(3)** Production will take place in Google Colab, which will create an API to grab the data source from Git Hub repositories and ultimately output the prediction result in Google's cloud server.
 The implemented model can be retrieved below:

 Google Lab Server :